The 20 Best Attenuated Familial Adenomatous Polyposis Doctors Near Me in Puerto Rico, US

 English

-Jose Reyes-Torres is a Colorectal Surgeon and a General Surgeon in San Juan, Puerto Rico.
+Jose Reyes-Torres is a Colorectal Surgeon and a General Surgeon practicing medicine in San Juan, Puerto Rico.
 Dr. Reyes-Torres is rated as an Experienced provider by MediFind in the treatment of Attenuated Familial Adenomatous Polyposis.
-His top areas of expertise are Retroperitoneal Inflammation, Familial Colorectal Cancer, Lynch Syndrome, Colorectal Cancer, and Hemorrhoidectomy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Retroperitoneal Inflammation, Familial Colorectal Cancer, Colorectal Cancer, Lynch Syndrome, and Hemorrhoidectomy.

 Learn about our expert tiers